olivierh59500/misc/script/replication/README.md

 *.txt
 ```

-For more information on the syntax of exclude list configuration files, consult the following article from How-To-Geek: http://www.howtogeek.com/168009/how-to-exclude-files-from-rsync/
+For more information on the syntax of exclude list configuration files, consult [this](http://www.howtogeek.com/168009/how-to-exclude-files-from-rsync/) article from How-To-Geek.

 ## For Scheduled Use (systemd-timer):